 What is a content marketing strategy?

-Before you start creating content, answer the following and create your content marketing strategy.
+Before you start creating content, understand the following and create your content marketing strategy.

 Determine the goals for your content marketing efforts.
 Do you want to: